arda-guler/orbitSim3D/docs/tutorial.md

 # Introductory Tutorial
 ## Overview (Babbling)
 Welcome to OS3D.
-Here, you can try your hand at navigating spacecraft in a 1:1 scale digital universe with true-to-real-life Newtonian Laws of Motion and find your way through some n-body chaos - all without putting billions of dollars of hardware at risk. *(General relativity will be none of our concern as long as we simulate spacecraft that travel far below the speed of light.
-If that sounds kind of sad, that's probably because it is.)*
+Here, you can try your hand at navigating spacecraft in a 1:1 scale digital universe with true-to-real-life Newtonian Laws of Motion and find your way through some n-body chaos - all without putting billions of dollars of hardware at risk.

 Who knows, one day, you might come up with a brilliant low-energy trajectory which a space agency might use for their next robotic exploration mission.
 Or you could just start the simulation and admire the wireframe monochrome planet graphics.
 It's okay.
 I don't judge.
 Take your time.